 As the lockdown in the UK is lifted, Cambridge’s wealth of tourist attractions will gradually re-open.
 This is a list of beauty spots, shopping opportunities, things to see and places to explore that should be first on your list if you are visiting the city in the Spring of 2021.

-Cambridge has a wealth of beauty spots, shopping opportunities, things to see and places to explore.
-Whatever your group size, interests or age range, hopefully this list can give you some inspiration for you to plan the perfect day out.
+Whatever your group size, interests or age range, hopefully this will give you some inspiration for you to plan the perfect day out.

-(Opening hours and access information true at the time of writing but may change depending on the public health situation.
+(We have indicated latest information about re-opening dates but they may change depending on the public health situation.
 Be advised to check with the provider before booking)

 1. Scudamores Quayside Punting Tours

 There’s a reason the Cantabrigian punts are so famous.
 A unique way to see a side of the colleges you don’t get on land; sit back or grab a punting pole, take a tour or enjoy a cream tea on the go.
 Whatever your choice budget or occasion, Scudamores offers an experience you’ll never forget.

 Planning to re-open in the Spring – check the website for latest information:

 The perfect day out for the family, Lammas Land is located to the south west of the city and is a beautiful open area bordered by willows and featuring a huge play area for children of all ages, tennis courts, a paddling pool and access to the nearby Coe Fen and Paradise Nature Reserve which are ideal for peaceful summer walks.

 Now open (paddling pools open later in the summer)

 3. Cambridge Bike Tours